-The following publications and case study papers detail how both our MERLIN and OSPREY® systems are being deployed and used by our customers across the globe.
+The following Abriox white papers, publications and case studies detail how both our MERLIN and OSPREY® systems are being deployed and used by our customers across the globe.

 Keeping up the Pressure